 Wood Tar

-Wood tar is obtained by the distillation of resinous woods like pines etc. The distillation of resinous wood provides creosote oil which has very good preservative properties.
-So, wood tar is well suitable for preserving wood.
+Wood tar is obtained by the distillation of resinous woods like pines, etc. The distillation of resinous timber provides creosote oil, which has excellent preservative properties.
+So, wood tar is well-suited for preserving wood.

 Mineral Tar

-Mineral tar is produced by the exploitation of kerogens.
-Kerogens are generally obtained from bituminous shale which is nothing but rocks.
-The volatile content of mineral tar is very less.
+The exploitation of kerogens produces mineral tar.
+Kerogens are generally obtained from bituminous shale, which is a type of rock.
+The volatile content of mineral tar is very low.

 Difference between bitumen and tar